alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 - The candidate solutions are built incrementally.
 - The solutions have **constraints**, so not all candidates are valid.

-Since solutions are built incrementally, backtracting they can be visualized as **traversing a tree**.
+Since solutions are built incrementally, backtracting they can be visualized as a **depth-first search** on a tree.
 At each node, the algorithm checks if it will lead to a valid solution.
 If the answer is negative, it will *backtrack* to the parent node, and continue the process.

+**Note:** Because of the need to backtrack, a recursive implementation of the DFS is often more convenient, since undoing a step simply involves invoking `return`.
+A stack might require a more elaborate implementation.

 ### A recipe for backtracking problems